earlbellinger/scaling-giants/README.md

 Radius: 4.877+/-0.075 [solar radii]
 ```

 Some additional functionality is built into the scaling_giants routine.
 It optionally checks that the star's values are within the ranges of training data (default: `True`), and optionally warns the user when no applicable scaling relation is found (default: `True`).
 It can be loaded as a library with `from scaling_giants import scaling_giants`.
-Also, as is evident, it provides a command line interface:
+It also provides a command line interface:

 ```
 $ python3 scaling_giants.py -h